pbabbott/home-web-apps/packages/yaml-config/README.md

 ## Example with Environment Variables

+Here is a very similar example of how to load config from environment variables instead of a YAML file.

 ### 1. Setup Typescript Class with Decorators

-Here is where you can specify default values for your configuration.
+Similar to the previous example, this is where you can specify default values for your configuration.

-Also you can choose which variables are able to be loaded via environment variables.
-It is also possible to override the default environment variable names by adding a `variableName:` to the decorator.
+You can also choose which properties of your configuration can be loaded via environment variables.

 ```ts
 import { EnvironmentVariable } from '@home-web-apps/yaml-config'